 Latin: Vertumnus (goddess)

-Odysseus, was the main character in Homer's epic poem, the Odyssey, andhe played a key role in the Iliad.
+Odysseus, was the main character in Homer's epic poem, the Odyssey, and he played a key role in the Iliad.
 He is known for his guile and resourcefulness, and was most famous for the ten years it took him to return home after the Trojan War.
-He was the king of Ithaca and the husband of Penelope.

 In Greek mythology, Circe or Kírkē (Greek Κίρκη) was a goddess (or sometimes a nymph or a sorceress) living on the island of Aeaea.

-Circe worked with a huge loom.
-She invited Odysseus' crew to a feast, but the food was laced with one of her magical potions, and she turned them all into pigs with a wand after they gorged themselves on the food.
+Circe invited Odysseus' crew to a feast, but the food was laced with one of her magical potions, and she turned them all into pigs with a wand after they gorged themselves on the food.